-The separate costs, plus a supplement on direct salary costs for overhead costs for official statistics, are calculated by adding the agencies' costs for goods and services with the costs for hours worked on official statistics in the agency.
-The average hourly rate in 2011 was SEK 742, which is based on the average salary for people in the BESTA classification 10:4 plus a supplement for overheads.
+The calculation of separate costs plus a supplement on direct salary costs for overhead costs for the official statistics is done by adding the agencies' costs for goods and services with the costs for hours worked in the agency on the official statistics.
+The general hourly rate in 2012 was SEK 764 and is based on the average salary for people in the BESTA classification 10:4 plus a supplement for overhead.

-For this year's report on official statistics, the following instruction was given to the agencies: the agency should state in the questionnaire the costs for purchased goods and services etc. and report hours worked in the agency.
-It is the total cost for the statistical agencies that is referred to here and not the total cost for society; the costs to data providers are not included.
+In connection with this year's report for official statistics, the following instruction was given to the agencies: The agency should state in the questionnaire the costs for purchased goods and services, etc. and report hours worked in the agency.
+It is the total cost for the statistical agencies that is referred to here and not the total cost in terms of society, as the costs to data providers are not included.

-The costs (separate costs) referred to are incurred as a result of the fact that the agency is responsible for the official statistics in question.
-The costs that are to be reported, excluding VAT and relating to official statistics, should refer to:
+The costs referred to (separate costs) are incurred as a result of the fact that the agency is responsible for the official statistics in question.
+The costs, that are to be reported exclusive of VAT and have a relationship to the official statistics, should refer to:

-- purchases of goods and services externally, i.e. for equipment, travel, conferences, printing - · any compensation to data providers, if such exists - internally invoiced costs, for example productspecific IT services or printing services, although here the costs should not also be included in the number of hours worked below - depreciation costs for investments relating to the official statistics
+- purchases of goods and services externally, i.e. for equipment, travel, conferences, printing - any compensation to data providers, if such exists - internally invoiced costs, for example productspecific IT services or printing services, although here the costs should not also be included in the number of hours worked below - depreciation costs for investments relating to the official statistics

-Costs from other agencies, organisations, data providers, etc. should be counted only if they have been invoiced to your agency, otherwise not.
+Costs from other agencies, organisations, data providers, etc. shall be counted only if they have been invoiced to your agency, otherwise not.
 The costs must be able to be identified or calculated in an acceptable way.
 This means primarily that calculations should be documented and that costs should be documented, for example on invoices.

-Within the reported costs for purchased goods and service, the agency should state or estimate the costs for official EU-regulated statistics.
+Within the reported costs for purchased goods and services, the agency shall state or estimate the costs for official EU-regulated statistics.